 Pneumonia left Teasdale in poor health, and on January 29, 1933 she committed suicide by overdosing on sleeping pills.

 Some Interesting Facts About Sara Teasdale

 - She was homeschooled until the age of 9.

 - She suffered from poor health at the beginning and end of her life.

 - She was courted by 2 men in 1913: Ernst Filsinger and Vachel Lindsay.
 Lindsay feared he would not be able to provide enough money to keep Teasdale satisfied, but he truly loved her.

-- Some believe the poem "I Shall Not Care" was a suicide note, even though it was published eighteen years before her death.
+- Some believe the poem "I Shall Not Care" was a suicide note, however it was not as it was published eighteen years before her death.

-- Unlike many poets who become famous after their deaths, Teasdale was popular during her lifetime.
+- Unlike many poets who became famous after their deaths, Teasdale was popular during her lifetime.